 Instead we went for a stroll into the village, which was a bit further along the canal, looking for somewhere to have dinner tonight.

 There was a place in the camping ground itself and another on the edge of the village.
 Both were unprepossessing but adequate.

 We crossed the railway line and climbed into the main street, where we found a pretty little café with pink umbrellas adorning its terrace.
 Inside, out of the breeze, a large TV was showing the time trial of the second-last day of the Tour.

 As we sipped our drinks, I asked the barman about the way ahead.
 His response was that the canal only went south from here, not north, but that if we walked out along the road and turned off at the graveyard, we would find it again.
-However there were other blockages further on.
+However there were other blockages further on, he warned.

 Walking back to the camping ground, we realised that the grassy strip of land with tennis courts beside the railway line was the filled-in bed of the canal.
 Somehow it was a sad sight.
 On the other side of the road the widened canal basin was full of cheerful-looking electric boats.

 The Canal de Berry was officially closed in 1955, after years of declining use, and sold off at absurdly cheap prices to the local communes, some of whom preserved it as a waterway, while others drained it, or even filled it in.
 Now there is a move afoot to reclaim the whole length of it for the use of pleasure boats.

 Keith’s leg was hurting more than ever after his awkward descent from the levee bank, and he was shuffling like an invalid.
 With difficulty we got back to the flower-decked gates of the camping, where two girls in bikinis rose from sun-baking on the grass beside the little reception hut and took our €6.40.
 Their tiny tent was pitched nearby.

 For the last part of the afternoon we lay in our tent, as there was nothing else that we could do.
 Fortunately we had plenty to read.